GhadeerG/Cybercrime-Awareness/Write_Up.md

 Due to the limited time that we have in this bootcamp to deliver the outcomes of this project which is only 2 weeks, i stopped tell this point, in future work:
 1. Make a module that will allow the user to insert any link that he/she is suspicious about and the module will represent how much out of 100% it's suspicious to be phishing.
-2. Making huge local dataset of phishing websites similar to PhishTank.com
+2. Making a huge local dataset of phishing websites similar to [PhishTank.org](https://phishtank.org/)